Larry Kramer (legal scholar)

-Larry D. Kramer (born June 23, 1958) is an American legal scholar serving as the president and vice chancellor of the London School of Economics since April 2024.
-Previously, he was president of the William and Flora Hewlett Foundation from 2012 through 2023.
+Larry D. Kramer (born June 23, 1958) is an American legal scholar who has been the president and vice chancellor of the London School of Economics since 2024.
+Previously, he was president of the William and Flora Hewlett Foundation from 2012 to 2023.
 Prior to that role, he was the Dean of Stanford Law School (2004-2012).
 He is a scholar of constitutional law and history, conflict of laws (private international law), and civil procedure.

 Early life and education

 Kramer was born on June 23, 1958, in Chicago, Illinois.
 Kramer attended Brown University, where he graduated in 1980 with a Bachelor of Arts, magna cum laude, in psychology and religious studies with membership in Phi Beta Kappa.
 He graduated Order of the Coif and magna cum laude from the University of Chicago Law School in 1984.

 Kramer clerked for Judge Henry Friendly of the U.S. Court of Appeals for the Second Circuit (1984–85) and U.S. Supreme Court Justice William J. Brennan Jr. (1985–86).